cl4es/cl4es.github.io/_posts/2021-02-14-Reducing-MD5-and-SHA-Overheads.md

 ### Background

-Following up on a recent post: ([Investigating MD5 Overheads](https://cl4es.github.io/2021/01/04/Investigating-MD5-Overheads.html).
-There I detailed some of the analysis I did around improving `[java.util.UUID::nameUUIDFromBytes](https://github.com/openjdk/jdk/pull/1821)`.
-As of writing that PR is still open, but we have integrated two other optimizations that improve things substantially.
+Following up on a recent post - ([Investigating MD5 Overheads](https://cl4es.github.io/2021/01/04/Investigating-MD5-Overheads.html) - where I detailed some of the analysis I did around [improving `java.util.UUID::nameUUIDFromBytes`](https://github.com/openjdk/jdk/pull/1821).
+As of writing that PR is still open, but we have integrated a few optimizations that improve things substantially in the vicinity.

 ### Optimize MessageDigest.getInstance